Monitoring air quality can help minimise the spread of COVID19

 What standards are you benchmarking to ensure a safe place to work in?

-As employees return to the office, monitoring indoor air quality should form part of deep cleaning plans and closely monitored to minimise the likely spread of COVID19.
+As employees return to the office, it’s highly critical indoor air quality should be included as part of deep cleaning plans and closely monitored to minimise the likely spread of COVID19.

 - How to get a handle on air quality in your office buildings